Dr. Munson’s Performing Arts Competition

 - Vocal pieces may not be over 5 minutes.

-- If using a CD for accompaniment, no voices in the background of the CD are allowed.
-All voices heard in the vocal section must be those of the actual performers.
+- If using recorded music for accompaniment, there should be no voices in the background unless it is those of actual performers.

 - Accompaniment time is included in the time limit.